-A very easy, serene and pretty walk straight from the the village green is the river trail.
+A very easy, serene and pretty walk straight from the the village green is the Thredbo River Track.
 A great first hike option for those of you with smaller kids.
 I recommend doing this one early in the morning to really enjoy the sounds of the river with the quietness of nobody about.

 There are literally dozens of trails for both hiking and mountain biking straight from the village and nearby along the main road.
 Check out the Thredbo website for full details.

-On our most recent visit to Thredbo I was excited to complete the Thredbo River Track which links Thredbo village to Lake Crackenback.
-Predominantly downhill but with some inclines along the way as well, the walk is 16.7 kilometres so a good workout and took me just over three hours to complete (this one I did on my own without the kids).
+On our most recent visit to Thredbo I was excited to complete the Thredbo Valley Trail which links Thredbo village to Lake Crackenback.
+Predominantly a gradual downhill in this direction but with some inclines along the way as well, the walk is 16.7 kilometres so a good workout and took me just over three hours to complete (this one I did on my own without the kids).

 The beauty of this holiday was that it wasn't just about keeping the kids happy.
 There are so many options for adults to chase their own little bit of adventure and we found the close proximity to everything meant we could easily duck out to do things, taking it in turn to be with the kids.